What is a Medical Resident?: A Complete Guide

 How Do You Find Medical Residencies?

-Though making connections to your future residency through school staff is possible, most students use the NRMP.
+Though making connections to your future residency program through school staff is possible, most students use the NRMP.
 However, there are other options.
 Here’s a list of matching residency resources:

 These are the most popular matching services used in North America, though some medical areas may have their own matching services.
+For personalized assistance with your residency application process, consider exploring residency application help to increase your chances of success.

 Medical Resident Salary by State